FAQ — Frequently Asked Questions

 How do I make an appointment?
 Where are you located?

-Feel free to contact me for a complimentary 10-minute phone consultation to see if we are a good fit.
+Feel free to contact me for a complimentary 15-minute phone consultation to see how I can best help you.
 If you have specific questions about the therapy process please call or use the contact form.
 I will respond within 24 hours on weekdays.
-My phone number is: (619) 272-6858 x706.
-My office is at the Therapeutic Center for Anxiety and Trauma in Bankers Hill, San Diego.
+My phone number is: 619-452-1082.
+I have two offices in the HIllcrest/Bankers Hill area.

 What is your fee?